Philadelphia Eagles

 Games Dressed

-Average rookie season games on the 48-man active roster over the last three seasons (one full game more than the 2nd ranked team).
+Average rookie season games on the 48-man roster over the last four seasons (one of only two teams above 3.7 games)

 Under Contract

-Half of our UDFAs signed over the last three seasons are currently on a 90-man roster (one of only three teams at 50% or better).
+Almost half of our UDFAs signed over the last four seasons are currently on a 90-man roster (one of only three teams at 40% or better).

 Signing with the Eagles gives you the best chance at making money, playing in games and establishing a career.